luisaveiro/dev.env/README.md

 ***DEV.env*** is a lightweight command-line interface that provides developer-friendly commands to automate parts of the setup process that developers are expected to perform.
-This includes local development environments and projects (git-based repositories).
+This includes local development environments, projects (git-based repositories) and rapid prototyping (docker-based).

 <p align="center">
     <a href="http://github.com/luisaveiro/dev.env">